 Selling your home?
 Keep an eye on the costs, especially real estate commission rates.
 Typically, commission comes to around 5% of your home's sale price, slightly below the national average.
 Here’s what you need to know about 5% commission realtors:

-• Traditionally, the seller pays it all, but changes may be coming due to recent legal actions against the National Association of Realtors (NAR).
+- Traditionally, the seller pays it all, but changes may be coming due to the recent National Association of Realtors (NAR) lawsuit settlement.
 Industry experts think total commission rates could fall below 5%.

 Clever Real Estate can also help by securing a 1.5% listing fee with experienced agents from well-known brokerages like Keller Williams and RE/MAX.
 This approach offers you the expertise of a leading agent while keeping the listing fee well below the national average of 2.83%.